 Planning an Easter in Barcelona?
 Welcome.

 First off a bit of congratulations – with the winter cold long gone and the insufferable heat of summer yet to arrive you’ve found the city’s schedule sweet spot, just in time for your Easter holidays.

-Whether you’re clinking glasses in the city’s flooded squares or taking a sunset tour of Barcelona’s top attractions there’s hardly a better time to visit than Easter.
+Whether you’re clinking glasses in the city’s picturesque squares or taking a sunset tour of Barcelona’s top attractions there’s hardly a better time to visit than Easter.

 Let’s get into it with my Barcelona Easter guide.

 Easter in Barcelona 2023

 With Spain being a Catholic country there are naturally a ton of festivities for the entire Setmana Santa (Holy Week) so there’s a lot to see even if you arrive a bit earlier.